HenryTorrico/githubUsers/README.md

 ##Installing components

-Run these components on cmd:
+Run this command on cmd:
 np install